42-AI/Python-Bootcamp-Corrections/correction_01.md

 	```python
     v + Vector([0.0, 0.0, 0.0, 0.0])
 	```
-    The error shoudl be handled in some way
+    The error should be handled in some way

 	```python
     v + "hello"
 	```
-    The error shoudl be handled in some way
+    The error should be handled in some way

 	```python
     v + None
 	```
-    The error shoudl be handled in some way
+    The error should be handled in some way

 	```pyton
     print((v - v2).values == (v2 -v).values)